 As one of the most popular front-mounted child bike seat in the US, the iBert is a trusted name amongst parents and outdoor enthusiasts, but how does it compare to newer, and lesser-known front-mounted seats?
 After testing 19 different front-mounted seats, we set out to see if the iBert can still hold its own against the newcomers.

 From bike compatibility, to ease of use and quality of build, in our review we’ll cover everything you need to know about the iBert before you click that buy button.

-BEST FOR: Parents who want an easy-to-mount and easy-to-use front-mounted bike seat.
-The iBert's shoulder straps fall down, so it's not ideal for really squirmy kids.
+BEST FOR: Parents who want an easy-to-mount and easy-to-use front-mounted bike seat for shorter rides close to home

-- Takes up less room than traditional bike seats
+- Takes up less room for the adult rider

 iBert Bike Seat Review – Results of our Test Rides

 As the iconic green and orange child bike seat, over the years the iBert has become the “go-to” child bike seat – it’s easily recognizable and comes highly recommended by many parents.
 We first had a chance to test out the iBert back in 2012, but with many changes and updates over the last few years, we decided it was time to take the updated iBert for a spin in 2021.

 One of the major changes to iBert was its transition from a small company to its acquisition by Kent Bicycles (the same Kent bicycles that sell in big-box stores).
 Kent also acquired Kazam balance bikes and now markets iBert under the Kazam name.
 As a result, the iBert is now officially known as the Kazam iBert child bike seat.

 In addition to the name change, the iBert gained footrests, an upgraded mounting bar, as well as new color options.